 The NRSV, the NIV, the Good News and many other modern translations mislead us a bit at the opening of the letter.
 In the Greek, Paul refers to himself as a doulos, a slave or bond-servant.
-In

-Paul's world, slaves had no social standing whatsoever, in a society where social standing mattered more than anything else.
+In Paul's world, slaves had no social standing whatsoever, in a society where social standing mattered more than anything else.
 Slaves had no prospects.
 They were there simply to do what they were told.
 N.T.
 Wright notes that if we think Paul means some sort of "free agent who happened to work as a cleaner or butler" we miss the point entirely.
-Paul has brought to the stable nothing that matters in the eyes of the world; he is simply a slave of Christ.
-And he is a slave that has been called by God.
-When Paul refers to "call" he is usually speaking of what you and I would refer to as "conversion," that moment when God reached out through the Good News of Jesus Christ to
+Paul has brought to Jesus nothing that matters in the eyes of the world; he is simply a slave of Christ.
+And he is a slave that has been called by God to proclaim the Good News.
+Paul would probably speak of Ebenezer Scrooge's "call" on Christmas Eve.
+And for what purpose has Paul been called?
+Paul has been called not for his own sake, but so that he might be an apostle, a messenger carrying God's Good News.